Canada arrests CFO of China's Huawei Technologies

-TORONTO (AP) — Canadian authorities said Wednesday that they have arrested the chief financial officer of China's Huawei Technologies, who is facing extradition to the United States.
+TORONTO (AP) — Canadian authorities said Wednesday that they have arrested the chief financial officer of China's Huawei Technologies for possible extradition to the United States.

 Justice Department spokesman Ian McLeod said Meng Wanzhou was detained in Vancouver, British Columbia, on Saturday.
-He said Meng is sought for extradition by the U.S.

-McLeod said a publication ban had been imposed in the case and he could not provide any further details.
+McLeod said a publication ban had been imposed in the case and he could not provide further details.
 The ban was sought by Meng, who has a bail hearing Friday, he said.

 The Wall Street Journal reported earlier this year that U.S. authorities are investigating whether Chinese tech giant Huawei violated sanctions on Iran.